-Many patients notice a scratchy sensation from the operated eye.
+Eyes are often scratchy after surgery.
 This is normal and usually disappears after a week or two, although it sometimes lasts longer.
 You will be given local anaesthetic eyedrops to use if necessary - read ‘How to use your eyedrops’ below.

 How to use your eyedrops

-You will be given eyedrops called MAXITROL.
+You will be given eyedrops to take, MAXITROL or DUCRESSA or alternative agents.
 Please begin using them on the day of the surgery.
 Apply one drop to the operated eye as soon as you get home and last thing at night and once or twice in between depending on the time.
-Take a common sense approach and expect to apply the Maxitrol 2 – 4 times on the day of surgery.
+Take a common sense approach and expect to apply them 3 - 4 times on the day of surgery.
 Subsequently put one drop on the operated eye FOUR TIMES A DAY FOR THE FIRST TWO WEEKS AND TWICE A DAY FOR THE SECOND TWO WEEKS unless I ask you to do otherwise.
-After four weeks you may stop using the Maxitrol.
+After four weeks you may stop them unless I advise otherwise.
 Space the drops at approximately equal intervals ie: breakfast, lunch, dinner and bedtime.
-They do not require refrigeration.
-Maxitrol is a combined antibiotic/steroid formulation intended to prevent infection and promote healing.
-It or similar agents are sometimes required for longer than four weeks.
-Your eye may feel sore.
-You will be given a supply of local anaesthetic eyedrops – usually TETRACAINE, alternatively PROXYMETACAINE or BENOXINATE.
-You may use these as often as you wish, with two qualifications:
+Refrigeration is unnecessary.
+They are a combined antibiotic/steroid formulation intended to prevent infection and promote healing.

-The local anaesthetic is dispensed in small resealable containers which may be used until empty, provided you replace the cap.
+The local anaesthetic is dispensed in small resealable containers which may be reused, provided you replace the cap.
 Discard the container, once opened, after 24 hours.
 They do not need to be refrigerated before or after opening.